Your Shopify store is growing, and you want to go global now. But you wish it was any simpler.

 The benefits of using Vue for going global

-- You can add multiple currencies and languages without having numerous online stores.
+- You can add multiple currencies and languages without having numerous Shopify 2.0 online stores.

 - Vue integrates with localizing solutions like Contentful CMS.
 The CMS does everything that Shopify fails with.
 You enjoy a brilliant merchant experience.

-- You don't need to use a currency converter or translation apps to go international.
+- To go international, you don’t need to use a currency converter or translation apps.
 Contentful integrates with the Vue frontend and solves all the ongoing hassles.
-The best part is— you don't need to spend a penny for currency conversion.
+The best part is that you don’t need to spend a penny on currency conversion.

 - There’s no price ambiguity for the buyers.
 They see the prices of what they’ve seen already.